mountolive/eltiempo/README.md

      It can prompt today's temperature, average minimum and/or average maximum weekly temperature, in Celsius degrees.

-     Any combination of the following flags can be passed to the command
+     Any combination of the following flags can be passed to the command (at least one should be passed)

      FLAGS
      --today, -today, -t    Will prompt today's temperature for the passed city.